ychen131/openstreetmap/Case Study.md

 sladen          14960
 ```

-### Numbers of restaurant, cafe and pub in the area
+### Number of restaurants, cafes and pubs in the area

 ```sql
 sqlite> SELECT value, count(*) as num